 END

-• If both the Insert statements successfully works, the transaction will be commmited.
-Otherwise if the second statement causes an error, the previous insert statement will be rolled back.
+- If both Insert statements successfully work, the transaction will be committed.
+Otherwise, if the second statement causes an error, the previous insert statement will be rolled back.

-• We have defined the return code 2 in case of commited transaction and the return code 3 in case the transaction is rolled back.
+- We have defined return code 2 for a committed transaction and return code 3 for a rolled-back transaction.

 USE master